dataspecer/ds-wdoi/source/preprocessing/README.md

 ## Precomputing recommendations (5. phase)

 A phase that enables to change property orderings on classes.
-So far only boosting of propeerties from properties_for_this_type field.
+So far only boosting of properties from properties_for_this_type field and merging property constraints to property usage statistics.
+The largest part of the recommendation phase is done in the 2. phase when finilazing property usage statistics.

-The main script is `5_property_recommendations.py`.
+The main script is `p_property_recommendations.py`.

 - input:
   - required paths to `classes-mod.json` and `properties-mod.json` in the given order from the fourth phase

-        $> python 5_property_recommendations.py classes-mod.json properties-mod.json
+        $> python p_property_recommendations.py classes-mod.json properties-mod.json

 - output:
   - `classes-recs.json`
   - `properties-recs.json`

-- logging:
-  - the logging takes place into `info_recs.log` file
+- logging prefix: `property_recommendations`

 ## Comments